Phenomenological study of quarkonium suppression and the impact of the energy gap between singlets and octets: Discussion of the model

 The decay width is obtained from Eq. (\ref{eq:width}), with now the values of $m_D$ listed in Table~\ref{tab:md}, and $\alpha_s={\alpha}/{C_F}$ with $\alpha$ taken from \cite{Lafferty:2019jpr}.
 With these parameters, it becomes possible to study both $\Upsilon(1S)$ and $\Upsilon(2S)$ since for both states the condition $E_{\rm s}> \Gamma_{\rm s}$ is fulfilled.
 The results of the calculation are displayed in Fig.~\ref{fig:st1be1s} for the binding energy and in Figs.~\ref{fig:st11s} and \ref{fig:st11sgl} for the decay widths $\Gamma_{\rm s}$ and $\Gamma^0_{\rm s}$ respectively.

 In the case of the $\Upsilon(1S)$, the decay width is well fitted by the formula

 motivated in part by the fact that at high temperatures the decay width is linear with the temperature while at small temperatures we expect an exponential suppression due to the gap.
-For the case of $\Upsilon(2S)$, however, we found that Eq. (\ref{eq:gammafit}) works better.
+For the case of $\Upsilon(2S)$, however, we found that Eq. (\ref{eq:gammafit}) works better as a fit function.
 These formulae are used in the analysis presented in Figs.~\ref{fig:st11s} and \ref{fig:st11sgl}.
+We note that the fact that we use the same fit function for $\Upsilon(2S)$ as we did for $\Upsilon(1S)$ in the perturbative scenario does not imply that our computation for $\Upsilon(2S)$ is perturbative.

 The biggest source of error in this lattice scenario comes from the value of $m_D$.
 We consider three cases, referred to as S1, S2 and S3.
 The case S1 uses the central value of $m_D$.
 The case S2 and S3 correspond respectively to the the lowest (S2) or the largest (S3) values of $m_D$ that are compatible with the error given in \cite{Lafferty:2019jpr}.
 The resulting fit parameters are given in table \ref{tb:st}.
 Using these parameters we obtain the decay widths of $\Upsilon(1S)$ and $\Upsilon(2S)$ shown in Fig. \ref{fig:st11s}.
 Note that these figures contain an extrapolation to temperatures that are larger than those available in the lattice calculations (which are limited to $T\le 260$ MeV).